traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

    traefik/traefik
 ```

-## Manage an App with APIM:
+## Manage an API with API Management Services:

-To manage an application using API Management services, we will need to do the following:
+To manage an API application using API Management services, we will need to do the following:

 1. Create an API object for Hub APIM service to manage.
 2. Create an API Access object to control which group has access to this API.